Ugarit: Middle Bronze IIA

 Ugarit had contacts with the Egyptian Middle Kingdom (c.
-2000 – 1700 BC).
+2000 BC).
 One artifact is a carnelian bead inscribed with the name of Senusret I. A stela and a statuette from the Egyptian pharaohs Senusret III and Amenemhet III have also been recovered; it is unclear at what time these objects were brought to Ugarit.

+Middle Bronze IIB

+In MB IIB (c.
+1628 BC), the Hattusili I of Hatti attacked Yamhad around 1620 with Mursili I of Hatti making new raids around 1600/1590 BC, causing the Great Kingdom of Yamhad to collapse.
+Ugarit (Stratum 6) was relatively shielded lying on the coast behind a mountain range.
+Large parts of Inner Syria were devastated by the Hittite onslaught ending MB IIB.
+In the Northern Levant there is no MB IIC (c.
+1590 BC) as in the Southern Levant, but the material culture changes to LB IA.